binhex/documentation/docker/faq/vpn.md

 **Q15.** I have setup port forwarding on my router/firewall but still cannot seem to seed any torrents and my incoming port is showing as closed, how can i fix this?

-**A15.** A common misconception is that port forwarding for a torrent client when using a VPN connection is still done on the users router/firewall, this is NOT the case.
+**A15.** A common misconception is that port forwarding for a torrent client when using a VPN connection is still done on the users router/firewall, this is NOT the case, port forwarding MUST be done on the VPN provider side only.
 In order to have a working incoming port you need to have all of the following in place:-

 1. The VPN provider you have signed up to provides port forwarding - For PIA users this is the case, there are other providers too which allow port forwarding, but be aware most do NOT, check with the provider BEFORE signing up.